-The Federal mining laws are found in Title 30 (Mineral Lands and Mining) and Title 43 (Public Lands) of the United States Code Annotated, and the Regulations are in Title 43 (Public Lands) of the Code of Federal Regulations.
+of the Code of Federal Regulations.
 State laws on minerals, oil, and gas are found in Title 27 (Minerals, Oil and Gas) and Title 37 (Public Lands) of the Arizona Revised Statutes.
 Regulations adopted by the State Land Department are filed with the Arizona Secretary of State.

 The Federal mining laws now in force are founded on legislation enacted in 1872, under which the Federal Government provided for disposition of all its mineral lands by location and patent.
-(30 USCA § 21 et seq.; 43 CFR Part 3400.)
+(30 U.S.C. § 21 et seq.; 43 CFR Part 3800.)
 Since 1872 there have been three major changes in the basic mining law.
 These are: